-Land of Lego, Disney on Broadway, Sherlock Mystery
+Disney on Broadway, Sherlock Mystery

 Taylor Evans has her Bachelor of Fine Arts Degree in Theatre Arts with a concentration in Theatre for Youth from East Carolina University.
 She has been working with children for over seventeen years and has a passion for sharing the world of theater with them.
 She has experience performing, teaching classes and directing youth shows.
 Taylor knows American Sign Language and loves to incorporate this into theater opportunities whenever she can.
 “Some day you will be old enough to start reading fairy tales again” C.S.
 Lewis